 RN Diploma, Certification and Certificate Program Information

-Individuals interested in obtaining a registered nurse (RN) diploma or certificate can enroll in hospital programs and in college programs at the undergraduate and graduate level.
-RN diploma and certificate curricula are typically structured as continuing education or transitional tracks for individuals with a nursing background.
+Individuals interested in obtaining a registered nurse (RN) diploma or certificate can enroll in hospital programs and in college programs at the undergraduate and graduate levels.
+RN diploma and certificate curricula are sometimes entry-level programs; other programs are structured as continuing education or transitional tracks for individuals with a nursing background.
 Graduates of an RN certificate or diploma program are qualified to take the RN national licensing exam.

 Licensed Practical Nurse (LPN) to Registered Nurse (RN) Certificate Program